Sex and Intimacy

 Normalize talking about how things felt physically and emotionally.

 Address any accidents or discomfort with compassion, not shame or stigma!
+Talk it out :)

 Cuddling, affirming words, or simply lying together can strengthen connection and are nice and fun and cute too :)